Version 0.59.0

 Translation transformations

-A translation transformation shifts a solid or a vector it is applied on for a certain distance in one direction in space.
-In the corresponding translation constructor, this shift is defined as an argument of type vector.
+A translation transformation shifts a solid or a vector for a certain distance in one direction in space.
+The distance and direction are combined to the translation vector.
+In the corresponding translation constructor, the translation vector is given as argument of type vector.
 The following example creates a box that gets shifted by two units into the X direction:

 Example